-However, there is a text that not only comes to mind for this occasion but is indeed recommended by the lectionary for this year - a story that appropriately enough centers around or at least features someone giving thanks.
+Often on important secular holidays we preachers have a particular challenge, and that is to grasp at a tired text from scripture, and bend it and stretch it until it fits the theme of the celebrations.
+Today, however, there is a text that not only readily comes to mind for this occasion but is indeed recommended by the lectionary for this year - a story that appropriately enough centers around or at least features someone giving thanks.

 And a fascinating story it is as well - actually, it is really two stories in one, but more on that in a minute.
 This story is unique to Luke - none of the other gospel authors were moved to include this incident of the healing of ten lepers.
 I'm glad it was Luke who brought it to us, for he is a superb story-teller.
 Can you imagine how it would have been written by Mark? ...
-Jesus met ten lepers.
+"Jesus met ten lepers.
 Immediately, they were healed.
-One said thanks.
+One said thanks."

-But Luke, with his incredible capacity to provide sufficient essential details, brings the story to life with true realism.
-"On the way to Jerusalem", he opens, and at once we have in our mind the path leading to the cross and beyond, certainly what Luke had in mind.
-To anchor us at the same time in the reality of Jesus' ministry Luke goes on to frame the scene: "Jesus was going through the region between Samaria and Galilee."
-Luke doesn't seem to mind that the location is a bit unusual, being somewhat out of the way for someone heading to Jerusalem.
-The scene is set, with us remembering Jesus' coming sacrifice in Jerusalem, and introduces the reminder that Samaria is not Jewish territory.
+Luke, on the other hand, with his incredible capacity to provide sufficient essential details, brings this endearing story to life with true realism.
+"On the way to Jerusalem", he begins, and at once we have in our mind the path leading to the cross and beyond; a reaction I suspect Luke surely had in mind.
+And then having linked us to the broader outcome of Jesus' ministry, Luke now anchors us at the same time in the moment and reality of Jesus' ministry by going on to frame the scene: "Jesus was going through the region between Samaria and Galilee."
+Luke doesn't seem troubled that the location is a bit unusual, being somewhat out of the way for someone heading to Jerusalem.
+The scene is set, helping us to remember Jesus' coming sacrifice in Jerusalem, and introducing the reminder that Samaria is not Jewish territory.

-And as with all good storytellers, Luke now narrows in the focus, helping us to see Jesus entering a village.
-Not a city, not a town, but a village - dust, some palm trees, woodsmoke.
+Now, as with all good storytellers, Luke proceeds to narrow the focus, helping us to see Jesus entering a village.
+Not a city, not a town, but a village - evoking images of dust, some palm trees, perhaps some wood smoke.
 We can picture a few less-than-prosperous houses strung raggedly along a short stretch of road, an image enhanced by a rag-tag group materializing from beyond the buildings.
 It becomes clear to us that they are lepers, and we recoil as they approach but are somewhat reassured as they keep their distance.
 You can almost smell the fear along with the usual smells of a Galilean village, a fear that we will catch whatever disease ails them simply by breathing the same air.